grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -distributor.write-requests-buffer-pooling-enabled
 [write_requests_buffer_pooling_enabled: <boolean> | default = true]

-# (advanced) When enabled, in-flight write requests limit is checked as soon as
+# (deprecated) When enabled, in-flight write requests limit is checked as soon
-# the gRPC request is received, before the request is decoded and parsed.
+# as the gRPC request is received, before the request is decoded and parsed.
 # CLI flag: -distributor.limit-inflight-requests-using-grpc-method-limiter
 [limit_inflight_requests_using_grpc_method_limiter: <boolean> | default = true]